Dosage Form: injection

 Persistent or markedly elevated serum calcium levels may be corrected by dialysis against a calcium-free dialysate.

-The optimal dose Calcitriol Injection must be carefully determined for each patient.
+The optimal dose of Calcitriol Injection must be carefully determined for each patient.

 The effectiveness of Calcitriol Injection therapy is predicated on the assumption that each patient is receiving an adequate and appropriate daily intake of calcium.
 The RDA for calcium in adults is 800 mg.
 To ensure that each patient receives an adequate daily intake of calcium, the physician should either prescribe a calcium supplement or instruct the patient in proper dietary measures.